 State Farm Mutual Automobile Insurance Co. and units of Cigna Corp.
-(CI) are among insurers investing in firms that do business with Iran, California Insurance Commissioner Dave Jones said.
+(CI:US) are among insurers investing in firms that do business with Iran, California Insurance Commissioner Dave Jones said.

 An ING Groep NV (INGA) unit also has Iran-linked holdings, according to a statement today from Jones.
 Insurers that operate in California have $198 million invested in firms that do business with Iran’s military, energy and nuclear sectors, down from about $6 billion in 2009 when California began pushing them to divest, Jones said.